 To start, what is Leptospirosis (AKA Lepto)?
 It’s a spiral shaped bacteria that is most often associated with standing water.
 The theory is, wildlife (specifically raccoons) who carry this bacteria urinate in the water.
 The bacteria can penetrate skin, so if your dog swims, jumps in, or drinks the water, he or she can acquire the bacteria.
 That’s what I learned in school.

-Now we’re getting reports nationwide of dogs who have no access to water getting Lepto.
+Now we’re getting reports nationwide of dogs who have no access to standing water getting Lepto.
 Theory is that wildlife urine can be anywhere, not just in water, to deliver the bacteria.
 Apparently the rat peeing in the dry gutter, or the raccoon peeing in the dry leaves, can do the trick.
 That makes a lot more dogs seemingly at risk!

 To boot, diagnosing this disease is tough!
 There really is no great Lepto test.
 Kinda like testing for tick disease, the traditional Lepto test shows exposure to the disease.
 If a dog is acutely ill, the test can be a false negative.
-If the dog ran into the bacteria, and his immune system successfully fought it off a little bit ago, you can get a false positive.
+If the dog ran into the bacteria, and his immune system successfully fought it off a while ago, you can get a false positive.
 What makes it worse – these tests are expensive and take days to get results, while you have a dog trying to die in your hospital!
 A new test is emerging, called PCR, which detects small amounts of Leptospirosis, but is only available at select laboratories.
 Still, it’s a better option, although rather pricey as well.
-You can sometimes get lucky and find the bacteria in the urine, which gives you an instant diagnosis.
+You can sometimes get lucky and find the bacteria microscopically in the urine, which gives you an instant diagnosis.
 I’ve never been that lucky.

 Also, there are SEVEN different subtypes, or serovars, of Lepto.
-The Lepto vaccine only covers four of them.
+The Lepto vaccine only covers two -four of them, depending on manufacturer.
 Guess which three serovars are on the rise?
-Yep, the three not in the vaccine.
+Yep, the three not in any vaccine.
 Some protection against these is still afforded by the vaccine, but it won’t completely prevent your dog from getting sick.

 Finally, the shot lasts one year, so for your dog to be protected, he or she would need to be vaccinated every year.
 I often recommend three-year vaccines on DHPP/ Distemper combo and Rabies, but there’s no choice with this one.

 Bottom line – every dog is an individual.
 Yes, Leptospirosis is a horrible disease.
 While we vets may see cases that are “suspects” we rarely get a confirmed case.
 How widespread is it?
 No one really knows.
 Is it out there?
 Absolutely!
 I like to give all the facts, and then you and your vet can decide what is best for YOUR dog based on the pros and cons.